-Comcast CMCSA is set to report first-quarter 2019 results on Apr 25.
+Comcast Corp CMCSA is set to report fourth-quarter 2019 results on Jan 23.

 Comcast Corporation Price and EPS Surprise

-The Zacks Consensus Estimate for Cable Communication is pegged at $14.09 billion, implying 4.2% growth from the figure reported in the year-ago quarter.
+The Zacks Consensus Estimate for Cable Communication revenues is pegged at $14.76 billion, implying 4.5% growth from the figure reported in the year-ago quarter.

 However, the company continues to lose video subscribers due to cord-cutting and stiff competition from virtual MVPDs.
-This is expected to hurt top-line growth.
+This is expected to reflect on the company’s top line in the fourth quarter.

 What Our Model Says

-According to the Zacks model, a company with a Zacks Rank #1 (Strong Buy), 2 (Buy) or 3 (Hold) along with a positive Earnings ESP has a good chance of beating estimates.
-The Sell-rated stocks (Zacks Rank #4 or 5) are best avoided.
+According to the Zacks model, a company with a positive Earnings ESP along with a Zacks Rank #1 (Strong Buy), 2 (Buy) or 3 (Hold) has a good chance of beating estimates.

-Comcast has a Zacks Rank #2 and an Earnings ESP of +4.90%.
+Comcast has an Earnings ESP of +1.01% and a Zacks Rank #3, which makes us confident about an earnings beat.
 You can uncover the best stocks to buy or sell before they’re reported with our Earnings ESP Filter.

 Other Stocks to Consider

-Here are a few companies you may want to consider, as our model shows that these have the right combination of elements to post earnings beat in their upcoming releases:
+Here are a few other companies you may want to consider, as our model shows that these have the right combination of elements to post an earnings beat in their upcoming releases:

-Electronic Arts EA has an Earnings ESP of +15.98% and a Zacks Rank #2.
+Microchip Technology MCHP has an Earnings ESP of +1.91% and a Zacks Rank #1.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

-Take-Two Interactive TTWO has an Earnings ESP of +7.94% and a Zacks Rank #3.
+Apple AAPL has an Earnings ESP of +4.08% and a Zacks Rank #2.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report